 The foundations of a righteous and just nation.
 From the top of the mountain ablaze with fire and smoke, God speaks aloud the Ten Commandments to His people.
 He emphasizes the importance of these foundational laws (a written constitution for their new nation) that would protect them by maintaining justice and freedom for all people.
 Moses encourages the people to always love and respect God (the fear of the Lord).
 From this internal heart attitude, they would be able to obey these laws (Exodus 20:18-20).

 The Ten Commandments.
 Exodus 20:1-17

 - 1. Explain each commandment. - 2.
-How will obeying each commandment bring blessing and protection to a person and a community?
+How do these commands show love, and protect people and their communities?

 First four commandments are about LOVING GOD